Suzuki Talent Education Partnership 2023-24 annual report

 The Springfield Suzuki Partnership, Our Parent/Teacher Organization –

-The STEP Scholarship & Instrument Fund ~ Through the generosity of its mission partners – the SSP, the Congregational Church of Somersville, South Congregational Church and community supporters in Greater Springfield and Northern Connecticut – STEP continues its mission to give need-based financial aid and loan string instruments in the Greater Springfield/Northern CT area, where only Longmeadow and Enfield have free public school string programs open to all students.
-STEP again was blessed by a generous donation in March from South Church’s Benevolence Fund, which has made such a difference in supporting our scholarship fund.
-The Congregational Church of Somersville Missions Board’s donation helped with maintaining our instrument lending library, and St. Mark’s gave us encouragement with a donation after our concert there.
+The STEP Scholarship & Instrument Fund ~ The STEP Scholarship & Instrument Fund ~ Through the generosity of its mission partners – the SSP, South Congregational Church and community supporters in Greater Springfield and Northern Connecticut – STEP continues its mission to give need-based financial aid and loans of string instruments.
 This support is particularly important for students of color, who are traditionally under-represented in professional orchestras and chamber ensembles.
 STEP’s Fund and the SSP have helped our program to be a welcoming place for families from all over the globe.
-Below is this year’s aid and fundraising summary:

 STEP Scholarship and Instrument Fund

-Other donations & ticket sales $ 647.79
+Other donations, raffle & ticket sales $ 314

-Net Funds Raised by the SSP in 20-21: $ 3679.69
+Net Funds Raised by the SSP in 23-24: $ 3134

-Total available funds 7/31/20: $ -2582.28
+Total available funds 7/31/23: $ – 4238

-Financial aid in 2020-21: $ -3687.60
+Financial aid in 2023-24: $ – 4965

-Instruments and expenses $ -636.25
+SAA dues, concert expenses $ -636.25

 Balance STEP Scholarship & Instr.
-Fund = $-3226.44
+Fund = $-6999

 The negative balance in the STEP Scholarship and Instrument Fund sometimes occurs because Director Lani Bortfeld is willing to absorb the loss so that no family is turned away.

 STEP could not provide this outreach without South Church’s generosity, allowing STEP to make nominal utility payments in lieu of rent for classroom space, which is a vital component to keeping STEP costs low and scholarship opportunities available.
+STEP is also grateful to the musicians who donate their time to augment the STEP Suzuki Strings ensemble for our December and May concerts.